ycpcs/cs370-fall2023/labs/lab05.md

 > <img src="images/lab05/cubevert.png" alt="Cube Vertices" height="200"/>

-At this point you should be able to render the scene but it may appear odd since the cube faces are as large as the view window.
+At this point you should be able to render the scene with a cube that has sides that are 1 unit in length.
 Note what happens if you do not enable the depth test or back face culling.

 ## Orthographic Projection